AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Installing a custom Home Menu UI (CIA)

-⚠️ Make a NAND backup before proceeding!
+⚠️ Create a NAND backup before proceeding!
 If you bricked your OS, see the restore section below.

 ⚠️ Never uninstall CFW while any modded system titles are installed.
 It will result in an unbootable state and you'll need the [ntrboot](https://www.flashcarts.net/ds-quick-start-guide) DS flashcart to recover.